 Remember a time when you could go to a bar alone and disappear or disconnect for a while?
 When you could just forge brief but meaningful with strangers without using a QWERTY keyboard?
 It was a simpler time.
 Luckily, there are hospitality professionals out there making a point of reminding us of what the point of a bar is in the first place.

-Take Steve Tyler, owner of the Gin Tub in Brighton, England, for example.
+Take Steve Tyler, owner of the Gin Tub in Brighton, for example.
 After more than a decade in the bar industry, Tyler has put his foot down and made aimless texting and browsing a physical impossibility in his establishment.

-By using a 19th-century enclosure system called a Faraday cage, Tyler has basically turned his bar into a huge elevator that blocks out cell phone reception.
+By using a 19th-century enclosure system called a Faraday cage, Tyler has basically turned his bar into a huge elevator that blocks out mobile phone reception.
 But instead of going up and down, Tyler's bar basically goes back in time.

 "Everyone talks to everyone in my bar.
 It's like back to the old days of the British pub," Tyler told MUNCHIES.
 "We do shared tables here.
 So, if you're two people coming in, we'll put you with another two.
 When your wife or partner goes to the toilet, you can't insulate yourself from conversation by going on your phone; you have to talk to them."

 Tyler's reasoning is as refreshing as it is old-school.
 "A lot of people go to bars and don't even talk to their friends, let alone new people.
 I wanted people to interact with each other and not with people who aren't in the room with them.
 For me, it's killing the social side of going out.
-They're socializing with people that they're not with, which they could do at home anyways.
+They're socialising with people that they're not with, which they could do at home anyways.
 But we're not going to let you."

 By putting his foot down, the Gin Tub owner says he's curbing a technological trend that has gotten out of hand in the modern age.
 "It's gotten worse and worse.
 It's almost an epidemic.
 It's an addiction and people feel like they need to post on Facebook, they need to post on Twitter.
 Sometimes they ask me, 'How can we tag ourselves?'
 And I say, 'Walk out the door and walk back in again!'"